WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 # Relaxed Dead Code Validation

-This proposal aims to make handling dead code simpler.
+This proposal aims to make handling syntactically dead code simpler by relaxing its validation requirements.

+Abstractly, dead code is no longer checked for violations of the [type system](https://webassembly.github.io/spec/core/valid/instructions.html#instructions).

+As of the current proposal, dead code will still obey syntactic restrictions laid out in the [binary format](https://webassembly.github.io/spec/core/binary/instructions.html), including restrictions on the maximum size of immediates..

 ## Barebones Spec Changes